-In the course of the exhibition “handiCRAFT – Traditional Skills in the Digital Age” (14.
-December 2016 – 9.
-April 2017), we ran a research lab in the Austrian Museum of Applied Arts (MAK).
-Over a four months period museum visi¬tors were assi¬gned the role of either producer or consumer and completed small tasks or questionnaires from their assigned perspective.
-Research questions were constantly adapted and extended during the course of the exhibition.
-With the help of museum visitors, we tried to generate a comprehensive picture of the role played by people along the entire value creation chain.
-This research method – in which museum visitors participated in a constantly evolving experiment – was itself an experiment.
+In connection with the exhibition “handiCRAFT – Traditional Skills in the Digital Age” (December 14, 2016 - April 9, 2017), we conducted a research lab at the Austrian Museum of Applied Arts (MAK).
+A series of small tasks or questionnaires was distributed to museum visitors throughout a four-month period based on their designation as a producer or consumer.
+Research questions were continually revised and expanded during the course of the exhibition.
+With the help of museum visitors, we attempted to create a comprehensive picture of the different roles along the entire value creation chain.
+The process in which museum visitors participated in an experiment that evolved over time was itself an experiment.

 SCP Conference Vienna 2015